Jimmi1e/CARF-NET/README.md

   store the checkpoints.
 * Uncomment the appropriate section for legacy training and comment out the other entry.
 * Train the model by running `sh train.sh`.

-### Note:
-`--patchmatch_iteration` represents the number of iterations of Patchmatch on multi-stages (e.g., the default number `1,2,2` means 1 iteration on stage 1, 2 iterations on stage 2 and 2 iterations on stage 3). `--propagate_neighbors` represents the number of neighbors for adaptive propagation (e.g., the default number `0,8,16` means no propagation for Patchmatch on stage 1, using 8 neighbors for propagation on stage 2 and using 16 neighbors for propagation on stage 3).
-As explained in our paper, we do not include adaptive propagation for the last iteration of Patchmatch on stage 1 due to the requirement of photometric consistency filtering.
-So in our default case (also for our pretrained model), we set the number of propagation neighbors on stage 1 as `0` since the number of iteration on stage 1 is `1`.
-If you want to train the model with more iterations on stage 1, change the corresponding number in `--propagate_neighbors` to include adaptive propagation for Patchmatch expect for the last iteration.

 ## Acknowledgements
 This project is done in collaboration with "Microsoft Mixed Reality & AI Zurich Lab".